Skip to content

 Project MUST

-The main objectives of the MUST project are to directly and indirectly influence mobility behavior in terms of climate and environmentally friendly traffic management through traffic avoidance, modal shift and traffic improvement.
-For example, the aim is to test which combinations of information can be used to transport traffic information across target groups in order to achieve positive effects.
+The main objectives of the MUST project are to directly and indirectly influence mobility behavior toward climate- and environmentally friendly traffic management.
+This is achieved through traffic avoidance, modal shift, and traffic improvement.
+For example, the project tests which combinations of information can effectively reach different target groups in order to achieve positive effects.

-In MUST, which is a follow-up project to DOMINO (www.domino-ooe.at), new information channels are being developed (e.g. monitors for carpooling information, Outlook add-in for planning shared commutes) and existing channels improved (usability, app functions, reward system, communication content, etc.) and expanded (e.g. linking existing Austrian carpooling platforms with VAO).
+MUST, as a follow-up project to DOMINO (www.domino-ooe.at), develops new information channels and improves existing ones.
+Examples include monitors for carpooling information or an Outlook add-in for planning shared commutes.
+Usability, app functions, reward systems, and communication content are enhanced, while Austrian carpooling platforms are connected with VAO.

 The role of RISC Software GmbH

-RISC Software GmbH has built up a solid knowledge base in the field of intelligent transportation systems, big data engineering and data science in the Smart Mobility & Analytics department through the implementation of several extensive projects in the research and commercial environment.
+RISC has established strong expertise in intelligent transportation systems, big data engineering, and data science within the Smart Mobility & Analytics department.
+This expertise results from multiple large-scale research and commercial projects.

 Results of the partner from other projects: